 Ensure you are dealing with the right person

-Hence, it is important to ensure that you are dealing with the person who has authority to rent the property out.
-The best way to avoid being defrauded is to use an agent that has been referred to you by others who have successfully used their services.
-You can also ask other tenants living in the property if you are not sure of the authority of the agent you are dealing with.
+Hence, it is important to ensure that you are dealing with the person who has the authority to rent the property out.
+The best way to avoid being defrauded is to use an agent referred to you by others who have successfully used their services.
+You can also ask other tenants living on the property if you are suspicious of the agent you are dealing with.

 Do a comprehensive walk-through

 When you go for an inspection, be sure that the house is suitable for your comfort (in terms of proper ventilation and water supply).
 When inspecting apartments, do not get caught up in the aesthetics alone.

 When you buy a used product, you scrutinize it for defects.
 For example, you kick the tires when buying a used car.
 So, do the same for an apartment.
 Scrutinize your apartment for defects before you move in.
 Don’t be carried away by the fresh paint or shiny surfaces.